orizens/orizens.com/src/pages/blog/2015-11-27-5-steps-to-prepare-your-angular-1-code-to-angular-2.md

                     </div>

                     <div class="element element_1 excerpt"  >
-                      In the development of Echoes Player (ng2 version),  I&#8217;m using ngrx/store for state management and ngrx/effects for logics with side effects.
+                      In the development of Echoes Player (ng2 version),  I'm using ngrx/store for state management and ngrx/effects for logics with side effects.
                     </div>

                     <a target="" class="element element_2 read_more"  href="http://orizens.com/wp/topics/simple-action-creators-for-ngrxstore-in-angular-2/">Read more.</a>